lakshyarao22/alexa/Build-Options.md

 cmake <absolute-path-to-source> -DCMAKE_BUILD_TYPE=<build-type>
 ```

-## Build with a Wake Word Detector
+## Build with a wake word detector

 **Note**: Wake word detector and key word detector (KWD) are used interchangeably.